usecallmanagernz/commands/README.md

 * `screenshot` - Download a screenshot of the phones screen.
 * `setbackground` - Set the background image on the phone.
 * `setringtone` - Set the ring-tone on the phone.
-* `xmlinfo` - Get call, line or settings information from phone as XML.
+* `xmlinfo` - Get call, line, settings, mode, device, network, ethernet, port, log and streaming information from the phone as XML.

 ## Requirements